tailcallhq/tailcallhq.github.io/outlines/README.md

 # Place to Submit Outlines for the Blog Ideas

-Welcome to the **Blog Outlines Submission** project!
-This repository is dedicated to collecting and organizing outlines for blog posts.
+This folder is dedicated to collecting and organizing outlines for blog posts.
 If you have a great idea for a blog post and want to contribute, follow the guidelines below.

 ## How to Submit an Outline